standage/amel-dmnt3-2014-05/README.md

 # Analysis of differential splicing in *Apis mellifera*

 Daniel S. Standage
+Department of Biology
+Indiana University

-Department of Biology, Indiana University, Bloomington, Indiana, 47405
+Bloomington, IN 47405

 ## Overview